Statusnone420/PR-Dashboard/PLAN.md

 - Closed issue is still zero.
 - Old consumers can still read `score`, `rating`, `rows`, `passReasons`, `flags`, `isContributionCandidate`.
 - New fields exist and are stable.
+- Confidence caps are exactly:
+  - Low: `88`
+  - Medium: `94`
+  - High: no confidence cap
 - Preference save/load/clear works.
 - Export/import includes preferences.
 - Token is not exported.